• What are official statistics for?

 • On the INE's home page, you will be able to access the data obtained from all the research carried out, free of charge, just like the rest of the citizens.

-In addition, the informants of the INE surveys have a privileged economic treatment for the acquisition of the aggregate information that is produced.
+In addition, the informants of the INE surveys will receive a discount on INE publications as well as on customized requests for the information it produces.
 You may learn about the discounts that our survey informants benefit from by accessing the Price Resolution.

 In any case, their collaboration is very important in order to have reliable statistics that allow us to take the most appropriate decisions for a better economic development, from which all Spaniards will benefit.